 Let us describe now the quasiclassical approach for the two-dimensional electron gas which we are going to consider.

-The quasiclassical consideration of the 2D electron gas in the presence of rather strong magnetic field $B$ and a potential $V({\bf r})$ was started in \cite{beenakker} in connection with the oscillations of conductivity discovered in \cite{WKPW}.
+The quasiclassical consideration of the 2D electron gas in the presence of rather strong magnetic field $B$ and a potential $V({\bf r})$ was presented in \cite{beenakker} in connection with the oscillations of conductivity discovered in \cite{WKPW}.
 The experiment in \cite{WKPW} (D.Weiss, K.v.Klitzing, K.Ploog, G.Weimann) used the holographic illumination of high mobility $AlGaAS-GaAS$ heterojunctions at the temperatures $T \leq 4.2 K$.
-The expanded laser beam was splitten into two parts which gave an interference picture with the period $a$ on the two-dimensional sample.
+The expanded laser beam was splitten into two parts which gave an interference picture with a period $a$ on a two-dimensional sample.
 The magnetic field ${\bf B}$ was directed normally to the sample and the electron behavior was determined by the magnetic field and the additional periodic potential

 arising after the holographic illumination.
 The amplitude of $V(x)$ was much smaller than the Fermi energy of the system.
 Measuring the resistivity in the both directions along and perpendicular to the interference fringes the authors of \cite{WKPW} found the magnetoresistance oscillations in $1/B$ for magnetic fields smaller than needed for Shubnikov-de-Haas oscillations.